OP Corporate Bank plc's Articles of Association

-A member of the Board of Directors and the President and CEO two together may represent the Company.
+Members of the Board of Directors and the President and CEO represent the Company, two together.

-In addition, the Board of Directors may authorise two designated persons to represent the Company jointly or each severally together with a Board member of the President and CEO.
+The Board of Directors may also give designated persons the right to represent the Company, either two together or each of them severally with a Board member of the President and CEO.

 Article 7: Auditor

-The Company appoints one auditor, which must be a firm of authorised public accountants certified by the Central Chamber of Commerce.
+The Company appoints one auditor, which must be a firm of authorised public accountants certified by Finland Chamber of Commerce.

-The auditors' term of office is the accounting period on which they were elected, ending upon the closing of the Annual General Meeting following their election.
+The auditor's term of office is the financial year during which they were elected, ending upon the closing of the next Annual General Meeting after their election.

 Article 8: Notice of General Meeting

-A written notice of the Annual General Meeting shall be delivered no earlier than four weeks and no later than one week prior to the Meeting.
+A written notice of a General Meeting shall be delivered no earlier than four weeks and no later than one week before the Meeting.

 Article 9: Annual General Meeting

-- allocation of profit shown on the balance sheet;
+- allocating the profit shown by the balance sheet;

-- discharge from liability of the members of the Board of Directors and the President and CEO;
+- discharging members of the Board of Directors and the President and CEO from liability;

-- the number of Board members and their remuneration;
+- the number of members of the Board of Directors and their emoluments;

-any other business in the Notice of the Meeting.
+- other matters specified in the notice of the Annual General Meeting.